abdulazizsalimov/incluser/replit.md

 ```
 Changelog:
+- July 2, 2025.
+Migrated from Neon to standard PostgreSQL - switched database driver from @neondatabase/serverless to pg for self-hosted deployment, updated connection configuration for production environments with SSL support
 - July 1, 2025.
 Fixed content styling issues in dark theme - added comprehensive prose styles for proper text rendering in dark mode, fixed emphasized text (em/i tags) visibility with dedicated CSS rules, ensured all article content displays correctly with proper contrast
 - July 1, 2025.
 Improved text readability in dark theme - increased muted-foreground contrast from 65% to 80% brightness for better text visibility, updated high contrast mode settings for enhanced accessibility
 - July 1, 2025.
 Fixed light background artifacts in dark theme - removed white/gray backgrounds from article cards and other components that were causing visual inconsistencies in dark mode, updated all page backgrounds to use semantic CSS variables for proper theme adaptation